The Nest

 Retaliatory eviction

 The law strengthened the retaliatory eviction provision for all apartments in NYC.
-The new law prohibits retaliatory eviction by a landlord against a tenant who makes a good faith complaint to them.
+The new law prohibits a landlord from retaliating against a tenant who makes a good-faith complaint.
 The landlord has a year to prove that eviction is not retaliation (versus six months before).
-The new law also broadens the scope to include complaints made by tenants directly to landlords, whereas, under previous legislation, only authorities could make the allegations.

 Notice requirements for non-renewal and significant rent increases